drug-design/course/docs/chapters/3d-qsar.md

 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-We now have two equivalent 3D-QSAR equations: the first one is the PLS equation (in the t-space), and the second is the projection of the first in the space of the original descriptors.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/two-equivalent-3d-qsar-equations-ed102269'><i class='fa fa-play' aria-hidden='true'></i></button>We now have two equivalent 3D-QSAR equations: the first one is the PLS equation (in the t-space), and the second is the projection of the first in the space of the original descriptors.
 The former is useful for numerical calculations, and the later for 3D visualizations to provide insight into the structural content of the resulting 3D-QSAR model.
 *[3D-QSAR]: A method for the establishment of a correlation between the biological activities and the fields produced in the surrounding of a molecule.
 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.